 Sick sinus syndrome is often an indication that there is a need for a pacemaker.
 When it comes to sick sinus syndrome, bradycardia is present due to disease of the sinus node and the reduced heart rate might be serious enough to trigger symptoms.

-Additionally, sick sinus syndrome is often escorted by incidents of atrial fibrillation.
+Additionally, sick sinus syndrome is often present in incidents of atrial fibrillation.
 The syndrome is prevalent among the elderly, especially among over 70 years of age.

 What are the causes?